-The Memorial Church is currently closed to visitors to allow for the installation of a new floor and exhibits.
-The space is being updated based on the findings from the recently-completed excavations in the church’s interior.
-The building’s layout will reflect the original footprint of the 1617 church.
-New digital information panels will be added to explain more about the original church as well as the significance of the first assembly.
-The Memorial Church will reopen on April 15, 2019.
+The Memorial Church recently re-opened after undergoing two years of excavations within the building’s interior followed by the installation of a new floor and exhibits.
+The updated space reflects the original footprint of the 1617 church.
+Additional exhibit components, including digital information panels, will be added over the next several months to explain more about the original church as well as the significance of the first assembly.